Teradata/covalent/src/platform/core/README.md

 #### td-layout-nav-list

 `<md-nav-list td-sidenav-content>` is used to include items in the left side list.
-`<div td-left-toolbar-content>` is used to include items in the left side toolbar.
+`<div td-sidenav-toolbar-content>` is used to include items in the left side toolbar.
-`<div td-right-toolbar-content>` is used to include items in the right side toolbar.
+`<div td-toolbar-content>` is used to include items in the right side toolbar.

 #### td-layout-card-over